-When you start to build complex flows that go beyond simple questions and answer, you may accidentally build in a stuck flow situation.
-This can happen when transitions leave a junction, script node, or other non-output node but cannot be traversed due to condition-restraints.
-In exercises such as how to branch at the beginning of a flow we advise setting up a fallback transition, in case none of the conditional transitions cannot be selected.
-We also describe in the troubleshooting page how to fix stuck flow errors when they occur in tryout.
+When you start to build complex flows that go beyond simple questions and answers, you may accidentally build a stuck flow situation.
+This can happen when transitions leave a junction, script node, or other non-output node but cannot be traversed due to condition restraints.
+In exercises such as how to branch at the beginning of a flow, we advise setting up a fallback transition, in case none of the conditional transitions can be selected.
+We also describe in the troubleshooting page how to fix stuck flow errors when they occur in Try Out .
 When a stuck flow is encountered, Teneo has to abandon the flow, meaning a correct answer cannot be given.

-Stuck flows errors should never occur, so if they do, you will want to find and fix them ASAP.
-Using TQL it is easy to find stuck flow situations, delivering all the information needed to navigate to the flow location in Teneo, where you can analyze and repair it.
-In order to show what it looks like to find stuck flow errors using TQL we took the flow described in branch at the beginning of a flow and broke it.
+Stuck flow errors should never occur, so if they do, you will want to find and fix them ASAP.
+Using TQL, it is easy to find stuck flow situations and get the information needed to navigate to the flow location in Teneo, where you can analyze and repair it.
+In order to demonstrate a stuck flow error and how it can be solved using TQL, we took the flow described in branch at the beginning of a flow and broke it.
 We added a condition to the fallback transition to make the response conditional on the mention of a city.
 So now if users ask generally about Longberry Baristas locations, the flow will generate a stuck flow error.
 That is what you will see in the examples shown below.

-Let's first have a look at what happens inside the session logs when a stuck flow error occurs: In the second event with index (6) we see a stuck flow is registered: stuck = true.
-The vertex ID in the previous event (5) is the last point in the flow that Teneo reached, before becoming stuck.
-It was not further to continue from that location.
+In the second event with index (10), we can see that a stuck flow is registered: stuck = true.
+The vertex ID in the previous event (9) is the last point in the flow that Teneo reached, before becoming stuck.
+It was not able to continue any further from that location.
 Knowing that this is what is logged, we can construct a query to show us the information we need, taking care to look at consecutive events within the same transaction.

 This query gives you a report of all instances of stuck flows, one for each occurrence :